FRI-UNIZA/jumpeno/README.md

 Ensure that `Jumpeno.sln` is selected as your workspace solution.

-To access the running application on a different device, it is recommended to use `DevTunnels`.
+To access the running application on a different device, it is recommended to use `DevTunnels` or `Local network` option.

 ## Build
 Temporarily disable `Bundle` option in: